nealcrook/map80nascom/README.md

 # map80nascom
-Emulate a Nascom 2 with MAP80 VFC and memory cards
+This program will emulate a Nascom 2 with MAP80 VFC and memory cards.

+Program not yet ready.